Program Information: Edmonton Cross-Speciality Psychology Residency Consortium - Educational Psychology

 Interview process description:

-We anticipate largely virtual interviews this year.
-This will depend somewhat on the status of the pandemic at the time of interviewing.
-Interviews are conducted by a panel interview with representatives from all 4 consortium partners.
+We anticipate virtual interviews again this year.
+Interviews are conducted by a panel with representatives from all four consortium partners.
 This includes the Director of Training and the Psychology Practice Lead, as well as respresentatives from each site.
 We also offer time during the interview days for applicants to speak with active interns.
 Site tours may be available.
-Our interviews will likley be held in mid-December 2022 or early January 2023.
+Our interviews will likley be held in mid-December 2023 and January 2024.

 Note: Minimum APPI hours do vary from site to site.
 For example, some sites will not require a mimimum APPI assessment hours.